brummer10/sf2generate/README.md

 # sf2generate

 A minimal SF2 (SoundFont 2) writer for a single audio file.
-Note, regardless ow many channels the file have, only the first one will be used.
+Note, regardless how many channels the file have, only the first one will be used.
 It could act as command-line application like the following

 ```shell